Sahal Abdul Samad: 2019–2021: Becoming the club's poster boy

-2021–2022
+2021–2022: Ending the goalless streak

 During the 2021 summer transfer window, ATK Mohun Bagan offered three senior players in exchange for Sahal.
 But the offer was rejected by Kerala Blasters.
 He was then included in the Kerala Blasters squad for the 2021 Durand Cup, and played his first match in the tournament against Delhi FC on 21 September 2021, which they lost 1–0.
 Sahal scored his second goal for the club against ATK Mohun Bagan on 19 November in the 2021–22 season opener, which ended in a 4–2 defeat for Kerala Blasters.
 On 19 December, he scored against defending champions Mumbai City, which the Blasters 0–3 after Sahal opened the score-sheet in the 27th minute.
 Sahal scored again in the next match against rivals Chennaiyin on 22 December, where the Blasters won the game 0–3.
 He scored his fourth goal as well as his third consecutive goal in the season against Jamshedpur on 26 December, which they ended in 1–1 draw.
 He thus became the second Indian player after Sunil Chhetri to score in three consecutive Indian Super League matches.
 Sahal scored his fifth goal of the season on 2 March 2022 against Mumbai City and helped the Blasters to defeat them 3–1.
 He scored the only goal for the Blasters in the first leg of the semi-final against Jamshedpur on 11 March, which they won 0–1.
 After the match, Sahal suffered an hamstring injury, which had him missed out from the Blasters' squad in the second leg of the semi-final and the final against Hyderabad FC.
-At the end of the season, Sahal became the joint-second highest Indian goalscorer in the league with six goals, sharing the record with Mumbai City’s Bipin Singh.
+At the end of the season, Sahal became the joint-second highest Indian goal-scorer in the league with six goals, sharing the record with Mumbai City's Bipin Singh.
 He was the leading Indian goalscorer for the Blasters in the season.
 He was appreciated by the media and pundits for his performance in the season.